Requests for Information

 If we are going to charge you any fees, we will send you a fee estimate before processing your request.
 We may also require you to provide us with a deposit.

-Our fees are charged in accordance with our Freedom of Information Bylaw No. 2837-1994 and the Schedule of Maximum Fees as established by British Columbia Regulation 323/93.
+Our fees are charged in accordance with our Freedom of Information and Protection of Privacy Bylaw No. 5560-2016 and the Schedule of Maximum Fees as established by British Columbia Regulation 323/93.
 For example, the following fees apply for non-commercial applicants (i.e. private individuals):